raw-lab/MetaCerberus/readthedocs/source/tutorial1.rst

 This command will result in installation of MetaCerberus, which looks like this once completed:

 .. image:: ../img/install_MC_results.jpg
-    :scale: 150%
+   :scale: 120%

 .. image:: ../img/install_MC_results.jpg
-   :width: 800
+   :width: 900
-   :height: 800
+   :height: 900

-Then we'll activate MetaCerberus, followed by downloaded the appropriate databases, like so:
+Then we'll activate MetaCerberus, followed by downloading the appropriate databases, like so:

 .. image:: ../img/metacerberus.py_--download.jpg
     :width: 400

-Which will look like:
+Which, once started will look like:

 .. image:: ../img/metacerberus.py_--download_RESULT.jpg